Ying Yong: Zhejiang

-In November 2006, Ying was named president of the Zhejiang Provincial High Court.
+Shanghai

 Ying became president of the Shanghai High Court in January 2008.
 In April 2013, Ying was named the head of the Organization Department of the Shanghai Municipal Party Committee, and a member of the municipality's Party Standing Committee.
 In June 2014, he was named deputy party secretary, overseeing party affairs and the municipal party school.
 In September 2016, he further obtained the office of vice-mayor.
 This was considered highly unusual, as deputy party secretaries do not usually hold deputy government positions simultaneously.
-The move was therefore was interpreted as grooming Ying for higher office, likely the future mayor of Shanghai.
+The move was therefore interpreted as grooming Ying for higher office, likely the future mayor of Shanghai.
 On 20 January 2017, Ying Yong was elected as mayor of Shanghai.
 Ying was the first mayor since Zhu Rongji to have spent the majority of his career outside of the municipality.
 Observers have noted that Ying is likely slated for further promotion.
 In 2017 he was elected a full member of the 19th Central Committee of the Chinese Communist Party.

 Ying was a delegate to the 18th Party Congress, and a delegate to the 11th and 12th National People's Congress.

+Hubei

 On February 12, 2020, Ying was appointed Party secretary of Hubei, replacing Jiang Chaoliang during the COVID-19 pandemic.
 On June 19, he was elected chairman of the Hubei Provincial People's Congress.

+National career

-On April 20, 2022, he was made vice chairperson of the National People's Congress Constitution and Law Committee.
+On April 20, 2022, he was made vice chairperson of the Constitution and Law Committee of the National People's Congress.
 On September 2, he was chosen as deputy procurator-general of the Supreme People's Procuratorate.
+On 11 March 2023, he was formally elected as the procurator-general, succeeding Zhang Jun.